ProgramaPHP/OrionChat/README.md

 Just follow the instructions at https://github.com/EliasPereirah/SearchAugmentedLLM/

-After that you can enter the search endpoint you just created in the Orion Chat interface.
+After that you can enter the search endpoint you just created in the OrionChat interface.
 Click on "Options" -> "Advanced" enter the "RAG endpoint" and click "Activate".

 Now whenever you want the AI to do a search to answer your question, write at the beginning of your prompt